hpc/charliecloud/doc/dev.rst

 Why was it closed?
 ~~~~~~~~~~~~~~~~~~

-If the issue was resolved (i.e., bug fixed or enhancement implemented), there
+If the issue was resolved (i.e., bug fixed or enhancement/refactoring
-is no disposition tag.
-Otherwise, to explain why not, choose *one disposition*
+implemented), there is no disposition tag.
+Otherwise, to explain why not,
-from:
+choose *one disposition* from:

 :code:`discussion`
   Converted to a discussion.
 The most common use is when someone asks a
   question rather than making a request for some change.

 :code:`duplicate`
-  Same as some other previously reported issue.
-In addition to this tag,
+  Same as some other issue.
+In addition to this tag, duplicates should refer
-  duplicates should refer to the other issue in a comment.
+  to the other issue in a comment.
+Of the duplicates, the better one should
+  stay open (e.g., clearer reproduction steps); if they are roughly equal in
+  quality, the older one should stay open.

 :code:`jurisdiction`
   The issue is not something we can resolve.
 Typically problems with other